Wellington Gas Company: Miramar

 Coal was shipped from mines at Newcastle, New South Wales and on the West Coast to Miramar Wharf in Evans Bay.
 It was trucked by rail a short distance to the company's gasworks through a cutting in the concealing range of hills.

 Only a handful of men were required to work Miramar's retorts, vertical bottles of fireclay opened at both top and bottom when required.
 The coal went in automatically from overhead bunkers and stayed in the retort about twelve hours by which time all the gas had been driven out of it and the residue was pure coke or carbon.
 With vertical retorts there was no drawing out of the hot coke by iron rake.
 Instead, the gas worker operated a few levers, turned a handle, and away came a torrent of incandescent coke falling into an automatic conveyor under a heavy spray of water.

 The gas had to undergo several processes of cleansing and purification before it was added to the gasholder.
 It went first to the condenser where the gas passed through water which removed most of the tar.
 A big rotary extractor next took the remainder of the tar and the ammonia.
 Finally, to remove the sulphur, which comes through from the coal in the shape of sulphuretted hydrogen, the gas was pumped through water containing quantities of red oxide of iron.

 The automatic conveyors and other appliances were powered by electricity generated on site by three gas engines, other equipment was powered by separate small steam engines.

 Activities included the manufacture of cookers, bath heaters, washing coppers, arc lamps, gas fires, circulators, toasters etc.

 Electricity

-Electric light was introduced in 1890 but it seemed to have little effect on the growth of gas consumption.
+Electric light was introduced to Wellington in 1889 but it seemed to have little effect on the growth of gas consumption.